 On September 27, Hülsen marched to Lichtemberg (unidentified location), planning to attack the Corps of the Duke of Württemberg who had already retired on Jessen on the Elster.
 The same day, Torgau surrendered to the Austro-Imperial Army.

-On September 28, the Austro-Imperial Army passed the Elbe and encamped at Lichtemberg while Luzinsky encamped at Lebien.
+On September 28, the Austro-Imperial Army passed the Elbe and encamped at Lichtemberg while Luszinsky encamped at Lebien.

-On September 29, Luzinsky's Corps encamped at Grabo.
+On September 29, Luszinsky's Corps encamped at Grabo.

 On October 2, Hülsen heard of the Austro-Russian attack on Berlin, he resolved to abandon Wittenberg and Saxony.
-The same day, the Austro-Imperial Army advanced to attack Hülsen and to cut him from Berlin.
-After an artillery preparation, the Austrian division attacked the Prussian left but was repulsed.
+However, the same day, the Austro-Imperial Army advanced to attack Hülsen and to cut him from Berlin.
+After an artillery preparation, during the Combat of Wittenberg, the Austrian division attacked the Prussian left but was repulsed.
 The Austro-Imperials marched to Mochau, blocking the direct road to Berlin by Treuenbrietzen.

-On October 3, Hülsen left Wittenberg and marched to Kosnig (unidentified location, maybe Coswig).
+On October 3, outnumbered Hülsen left Wittenberg and marched to Coswig (Anhalt).
 The same day, the Austro-Imperials lay siege to Wittenberg.
 Without any Prussian Army to defend them, Torgau was taken and Wittenberg besieged.